CiscoDevNet/finesse-sample-code/WebexTeamsTeamAnnouncementsSampleGadget/README.md

 Download the version of the sample gadget that matches the Finesse version.
 Starting Finesse 11.0(1), sample gadgets will be forward compatible until compatibility is broken.
 At that time, a new version of the sample gadget will be published with the starting Finesse version number in the filename.

 ## Requirements
+1. The sample gadget and the Finesse JavaScript library requires a deployment that includes Cisco Finesse.
+If you do not have a system that includes Cisco Finesse, you can reserve a [DevNet sandbox](https://developer.cisco.com/docs/finesse/#!sandbox) for developing your gadget.
 1. Have Finesse system installed and configured.
-2. Verify that you can login an agent into Finesse.
+1. Verify that you can login an agent into Finesse.
-3. Ensure that you can have a Cisco Webex Teams account and can login.
+1. Ensure that you can have a Cisco Webex Teams account and can login.

 ## Usage
 1. Read the document WebexTeamsTeamAnnouncementSampleGadget.pdf for an overview about this sample gadget as well as step-by-step instructions on how to deploy the gadget.